 So what?
 My website is slower, does this make a difference?

 That depends on your goals.
-This article was tested with 272ms loading time, but results always vary over time and with location.
-I would expect a CMS in a standard setup to be at least 1s slower, way more with some of them.
 Studies show that website visitors clearly recognize the increase of speed by 0.1s and will prefer and return more often to the faster websites.
-Clever specialists can modify the CMS with optimizations, minimizations, and setups to obtain a speed very close to a static HTML page, but it requires big efforts and still will be slower.
+Clever specialists can modify the CMS with optimizations, minimizations, and setups to obtain a speed very close to a static HTML page, but it requires big efforts and still will be slower then a static site.
 You can compare this basic dilemma with two neighbors at Halloween who want to give out candy as fast as possible.
 One is standing right behind the door with candy in their hand waiting, while the other has to grab it from the kitchen first.
 Who will win?

 Wordpress and its fellow CMS are valuable tools in creating websites and publishing content.
 They serve most of the world’s websites and have proved themselves over and over again.
 Nevertheless, there is not one CMS that is the best tool for every task and all of them have plenty of built-in disadvantages.
 Through their complexity they force people to specialize on one or very few systems, which actually is a disadvantage to the common customer.
 The Joomla! guy won’t send customers to Drupal and would rather find an alternative approach using his specialty.
 So if a customer doesn’t know which CMS is the best choice in their situation or who to contact, it seems mere luck what they are getting in the end, depending on who they asked.